gjacopo/singularity/msm/Dh_evaluation.README.md

-Besides, some variables are sons of boolean variables, that is, if a value is specified for one of these variables, automatically the state of the mother boolean variable becomes "ENABLED", even if it was not already specified.
+Besides, some variables are sons of boolean variables, that is, if a value is specified for one of these variables, automatically the state of the mother boolean variable becomes _ENABLED_, even if it was not already specified.
 This is a convenient behaviour for some cases, in which the activation of a given processing mode opens the possibility of modifying some parameters specific to that mode; with this automatic enabling feature you can directly modify the